Shell eyes new Brazilian assets ahead of BG deal

-LONDON Royal Dutch Shell (RDSa.L) is considering investing billions in Brazil, set to become a focal point after the planned acquisition of BG Group BG.L, even as it prepares to sell huge chunks of its business to pay for the $70 billion deal.
+LONDON, Aug 7 Royal Dutch Shell is considering investing billions in Brazil, set to become a focal point after the planned acquisition of BG Group, even as it prepares to sell huge chunks of its business to pay for the $70 bln deal.

 Despite a broad drive to cut spending in the face of persistently low oil prices, Chief Executive Ben Van Beurden remains steadfast in his plans to buy BG, which will transform Shell into the world's biggest liquefied natural gas (LNG) supplier.